timothysin/PantryPal/README.md

 ### Technical Solution

-Create an application for generating recipes based off of the ingredients you have in your pantry/kitchen.
+Create an application for generating recipes (using an AI API) based off of the ingredients you have in your pantry/kitchen.
 Make it easy to input available ingredients as well as provide detailed recipes, including step-by-step instructions and possibly nutritional information.
 Make it possible to post/save recipes for each user.
 Additionally, the app could incorporate user-generated content and reviews, allowing for community engagement.

 **Scenario 1: Busy Weeknight Dinner**